Sandii & the Sunsetz: Early days

-Sandii met Makoto Kubota in 1976, when he was a guest on her NHK TV show and afterward joined his band Yuyake Gakudan ("Sunset Gang") as a backup singer.
+Sandii met Makoto Kubota in 1976, when he was a guest on her NHK TV show and afterward joined his band The Sunset Gang as a backup singer.
 Makoto was an accomplished musician with broad influences, and the collaboration went on to be critically acclaimed, though never quite achieving the popular success expected.
 The music of The Sunset Gang was very influenced by blues, Southern and West Coast rock, but later they became increasingly interested in Hawaiian and Okinawan music.
 At this time Sandii also became friends with the future members of the Yellow Magic Orchestra, frequent collaborators with the Sunset Gang; Haruomi Hosono naming her "Sandii" because of the connection with Hawaii.
 However, until 1980 Sandii used a variety of names for different sessions e.g. "Sandra Hohn", "Sandi A. Hohn", and even "Sandy Ayako".

 On the soundtrack of Lupin The Third Sandii performed the songs "I Miss You Babe" and "Love Squall"; the latter was a single release paired with the theme of the TV series by Yuji Ohno.

 In 1978 Sandii sang the end title theme for the Japanese release of Agatha Christie's Death on the Nile, which became a top 20 hit in Japan.
 This gave Sandii and Makoto the opportunity to record a follow-up album.
 With limited time and budget, the album Mystery Nile consists of disco and pop cover versions including "Dancing Queen" by ABBA.
 Sandii and Makoto used fake English names on the record - "Sandy O'Neil" and "Theo Layer".

 Other guest appearances include the albums Dead End and Monkey Magic by Godiego plus Melting Pot by Yamamoto Sho, whose backing band became Ippu-Do (including future Japan member Masami Tsuchiya).

 In 1979, again using the name "Sandy O'Neil", Sandii released the disco track "Hey!
 King Kong", which failed to become a hit.
 The same year saw Sandii's first guest appearance with the Yellow Magic Orchestra on their album Solid State Survivor.
 Right at the end of '79 the Y.M.O. and Sandii began to record her debut for Alfa Records, Eating Pleasure, featuring lyrics by Yellow Magic Orchestra lyricist, Chris Mosdell, who, as he had done for YMO's Solid State Survivor also wrote the bulk of the lyrics for Eating Pleasure.
 At this point Makoto also wound up the Sunset Gang and Sandii & The Sunsetz were born.
 The two groups had the same members, but Sandii became lead vocalist.
 The collaboration with Mosdell would go on to produce some of the band's biggest hits over the next four years.
 Sandii and Makoto are on record as saying they were influenced by the sound and success of Blondie and later became friends with Debbie Harry and Chris Stein.